 In order to meet the challenge of providing effective and meaningful workforce planning the WRaPT Team collect and process a range of information relating to a wide variety of organisations across the health and social care economy.
-Some of the data is personal, related to individuals working for health and social care organisations.

-The data we hold
+What data do we collect and hold

 We do not collect names or National Insurance numbers however we do collect a unique identifier, usually an assignment number.
 We use this to create a pseudonym identifier for each record.
 Doing this reduces the risk of individuals being identified from the data whilst allowing us to fulfil our responsibilities to data subjects and partner organisations.

 We also collect activity data dependent on the project.

 All the data we use comes from our partner organisations in the health and social care economy – in most cases your employer.
 They are responsible for ensuring that the data we have is accurate and limited to only the required fields.

 What do we use the information for?

 The data is used to create scenario models based on workforce, activity or efficiency changes.
 It is also used to create workforce baseline analysis, giving planners insight into the current workforce being deployed.